Synthetixio/SIPs/content/sccp/sccp-313.md

 ## Motivation

 <!--The motivation is critical for SCCPs that want to update variables within Synthetix.
 It should clearly explain why the existing variable is not incentive aligned.
 SCCP submissions without sufficient motivation may be rejected outright.-->
-The Base deployment is ready to scale up, and both SNX and USDC incentives are expected for LPs in the Spartan Council pool.
+The Base deployment is ready to scale up, and USDC incentives are expected for LPs in the Spartan Council pool.

 ## Copyright